Athens Greece Now Menu

 Ioannis Kapodistrias (1776–1831):

 Kapodistrias, a diplomat who previously served as the foreign minister of Russia, became the first head of state of independent Greece.
 He was appointed Governor of Greece in 1827 and worked to establish the institutions of the new state, including education, the legal system, and administration.
 He was instrumental in modernizing Greece but faced significant opposition from local warlords and factions.
-His assassination in 1831 marked a critical point in Greece's early statehood.
+His assassination in 1831 marked a crisis point in Greece's early statehood.

 King Otto of Greece (1815–1867):